Universally Kuratowski-Ulam spaces and open-open games: Some remarks

-The following Remark \ref{de} gives the answer, it is possible if and only if dominating number is equal $\omega_1$.
-This is reformulation of well know results about critical cardinal number, see W. Just, A. W. Miller, M. Scheepers and P. J. Szeptycki \cite{jmss} and D. Fremlin, A. W. Miller \cite{fm} and B. Tsaban \cite{tsa}.
+The following Remark \ref{de} gives us the answer - it is possible if and only if the dominating number is equal $\omega_1$.
+This is reformulation of well know results about critical cardinal number, see W. Just, A. W. Miller, M. Scheepers and P. J. Szeptycki \cite{jmss}; D. Fremlin, A. W. Miller \cite{fm} and B. Tsaban \cite{tsa}.